Pangolin: Digital Product Design of the IUCN Red List

 The concept also introduces a new issue screen to the IUCN Red List website.
 This screen is designed to inform users about a conservation issue such as climate change, illegal trade or invasive species.
 Aimed more at the interested public, teachers and students, the page offers an opportunity to mix existing content from Red List websites with new editorial content about the issue itself.
 The page contains an image to illustrate the issue and a small section of editorial that could be accompanied with graphs and data drawn from your existing content or created specifically.
 The screen might also include data visualisations to bring the data to life.
 A component of affected species could be automatically generated from your dataset and maps could be used to show affected areas.

 As the entry point into the product, the concept for the homepage has a number of features that intuitively communicate the proposition of the IUCN Red List and promote content from deeper within the site.
 For example, a carousel component for Amazing Species content, or a component that explains the different statuses within the Red List from Least Concern to Critically Endangered or Extinct.
 We also used space on the home screen to reveal key facts about various endangered species and the work of IUCN.
 The search has been made more prominent and sits in front of a more intuitive search experience.
 The search box becomes the first and primary element on the page – it is anticipated that the majority of users will still want to search the list.
 A component that promotes recent academic citations of the Red List has also been envisaged.
 This is intended to demonstrate to an academic audience that this is a credible, citable source and encourage them to cite correctly.

 We packaged the whole product as a responsive web application suitable for the large screen or a mobile phone.
-The product is currently being developed by IUCN for release later in the year.
+IUCN launched the website in Summer 2018.